weichiyao/TimeVaryingData_LTRCforests/README.md

 The [pkg](./pkg/) folder contains the R package [LTRCforests](https://cran.r-project.org/web/packages/LTRCforests/LTRCforests.pdf), available on CRAN.

-We here provide analysis codes for "Ensemble Methods for Survival Data with Time-Varying Covariates", as well as the analysis codes for time-invariant covariate data.
+We here provide analysis codes for "Ensemble Methods for Survival Function Estimation with Time-Varying Covariates", as well as the analysis codes for time-invariant covariate data.
+Supplemental Material for the article is given in the [analysis/doc](./analysis/doc) folder.

 ## Analysis Codes
 We provide analysis codes for "Ensemble Methods for Survival Data with Time-Varying Covariates", as well as the analysis codes for time-invariant covariate data.